cyberbotics/webots/README.md

 They try to make robotics simulations accessible and fun for all and are an excellent resource to use for any questions or usage of Webots.

 ### Bugs

-Webots supports a large variety of different use cases and we know of certain bugs that have been found within the application.
-An exhaustive list can be found [here](https://cyberbotics.com/doc/guide/known-bugs).
+A list of known bugs can be found [here](https://cyberbotics.com/doc/guide/known-bugs).
 If you find a new bug, please report it [here](https://github.com/cyberbotics/webots/issues/new/choose).

 ### Updating Webots

-Information about how to update pre-installed versions of Webots can be found at [here](https://cyberbotics.com/doc/guide/upgrading-webots).
+Information about how to update installed versions of Webots can be found at [here](https://cyberbotics.com/doc/guide/upgrading-webots).

 ### Building from Source